Apartment living communication & evolution for the 21st century with Jered Lerum

 - Starts at the beginning of the leasing funnel.

-- Marketing platform → first point of contact → contact follow up → first time in building → through the life cycle
+- Marketing platform → first point of contact → contact follow up → first time in building → through the resident lifecycle

-What about the resident experience for existing residents?
+What about resident experience management for existing residents?
 [05:30]

 - They’re the toughest critic - rightfully so.